 Extracurricular activities.
 In the top row, Y (yes) or N (no) indicates whether the student participated in the stated activities in high school.
 Responses in the bottom row indicate whether the student plans to participate in these activities in college.

-If the student provided an e-mail address when he or she established an ACT Web account or tested on a state test date, it is shown here.
+If the student provided an e-mail address when he or she established an ACT Web account or tested on a State and District test date, it is shown here.